smathis122/cs763-project/team.md

 Samantha Mathis: Hi!
 I am from Tucson, Arizona.
 I got my Bachelor's degree in Computer Science/French at the University of Arizona.
 I currently work at Raytheon as a Software Engineer.

 Lazaro Perez: My name is Lazaro but I go by Laz.
 I received a Bachelors degree in Finance from Umass Amherst, as well a certificate of completion of Full Stack Software Development at Bottega University.
-I am currently working as a Workday Integrations Consultant at a company called Kognitiv Inc based out of Newton Massachusetts.
+I am currently working as a Workday Integrations Consultant at a company called Kognitiv Inc based out of Newton Massachusetts.I live in Weymouth Massachusetts.
 I love watching shows on Netflix, Playing RPG Videos games(Currently playing Dark Souls 3) and reading self development books.

 <h5>Jian Song</h5> <p>Hey everyone!
 This is <strong>Jay</strong> and I am based in Boston area.
 My latest degree is a Master in Financial Engineering from the University of Maryland before I relocated to Boston area.
 I am currently working as a Software Engineer at a financial company called Wellington Management.</p> <p>I am an avid basketball fan and playing piano sometimes.
 Previously I play PC games like Dota2 but now I can barely find time to play (especially after getting married).</p>